Africa needs to learn to feed itself, says Senegal president

 He also said countries must support smallholder farmers who make up the bulk of producers on the continent.
 Women and youth in particular need more access to finance and land, said Sall.

+The United States has made food security a priority as it reasserts its presence on the continent, seeking to counter the influence of Russia and China.

+The U.S. and the African Union last month signed a strategic food security initiative at Biden's African Leaders Summit.
+Among other things it will help African countries access fertilizer, which is becoming scarcer and more expensive.

-(Reporting by Bate Felix; Writing by Nellie Peyton; Editing by Alex Richardson)
+(Reporting by Bate Felix; Writing by Nellie Peyton; Editing by Alex Richardson and Philippa Fletcher)

 ((nellie.peyton@thomsonreuters.com; +221 77 298 1636;))